Oran-Zafrani/MeaTube-Web/README.md

 This will run the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Work Process
-1. Planning: We started by planning the project, defining requirements, and creating a basic interface design.
+1. Planning: We started by planning the project, defining requirements, creating a scrum project in the Jira platform, adding issues to each developer, and creating a basic interface design.
 2. Project Setup: We created the project using Create React App and added the necessary dependencies.
 3. Development:
   - Created basic components.